January 11, 2021

 But as they say, no risk—no reward.
 The challenge with investing is to pick out the right opportunity to make a return on your money that’s commensurate with your appetite for risk.
 Mutual funds offer far less risk than options trading, but the average mutual fund return is a fraction of what one could make by shorting the right stock.
 Ideally you would pursue an asset mix that incorporates slow-and-steady holdings with a few riskier, higher-reward plays.
 Doing so can give you exposure to big returns without leaving yourself too exposed to decimating your portfolio value.

 Diversification goes beyond building a portfolio of different stocks and bonds.
-To truly diversify, you need to pursue other kinds of investments altogether.
-Alternative investments can fill this role while also providing you with returns and market exposure that securities can’t offer.
+To truly diversify, you might need to pursue other kinds of investments altogether.
+Alternative investments can fill this role while also providing you with historically strong returns and market exposure that securities can’t offer.

 Diversify With Farmland Investing

 Farmland investing offers this in spades.
 With farmland investments, you can create a portfolio that includes non-market assets that are historically stable in terms of retaining its value.
 You can also give yourself exposure to commodities markers as you’ll receive a return from the sale of the crops from the farmland you’ve invested in, which can be a must-have asset in a recession.
 Plus, when you invest in farmland through FarmTogether, you’ll open yourself to a world of opportunities hand-selected by a team of financial experts.